Across this vast province, from urban downtowns to small towns, significant numbers of Albertans depend on Legal Aid Alberta.

 You will not be able to apply on a client’s behalf, even if you have the power of attorney status over their affairs.
 If you are the power of attorney you may be able to speak with our Client Payments Team about that client’s billing and financial arrangements.
 Have the document available when you call as you may be asked to fax or email it to Legal Aid Alberta before we can provide any details.

 As Legal Aid Alberta is unable to provide interpretation or translation services, you will need to help the individual by ensuring they have someone who can help translate for them at the time of their application.
 This individual does not have to be a professional translator, a friend who can speak the language is sufficient.

-Legal Aid Alberta is a service for Albertans and individuals dealing with an ongoing court case in Alberta.
+Legal Aid Alberta is a service for Albertans and individuals in Canada dealing with an ongoing court case in Alberta.
 If you are unsure of someone’s eligibility based on residency they can contact our office and an intake officer will determine whether they are able to apply.

 There is no difference between waiting times regardless of whether you contact the Call Centre using the toll-free number or a local number that was previously more widely in circulation.
 All numbers link directly into the same phone system and are handled in same manner.
 Our waiting times fluctuate throughout the day depending on the volume of callers on that day.
 Our phone queues are open Monday to Friday from 8:15 am to 4:15 pm (excluding holidays).